brooth/jeta-site/mysite/home/markdown/androjeta_overview.md

 ### `Java reflection` as a bad manner

-Despite the fact that mobile phones might give odds to personal computers, it's a bad manner nowadays to use *Java Reflection* in Android projects.
-Until the manufacturers offer the better batteries, the frameworks that are built on *Java Reflection*, will not be rivals to the ones built on `javax.annotation.processing` like *Jeta*.
+Despite the fact that mobile phones might give odds to personal computers, it's still a bad manner nowadays to use *Java Reflection* in Android projects.
+Until the manufacturers offer the better batteries, the frameworks that are built on *Java Reflection*, won't be rivals to the ones built on `javax.annotation.processing` like *Jeta*.

 ### `onSaveInstanceState` issue